Credit for Courses at Other Law Schools

 Credit for Courses in Other Schools of the University (AU)

-Pre-Approval Required (except dual degree students): Law students may take up to 6 credits of work toward their JD degree requirements in other schools of the university.
-The courses must be pre-approved by the Office of the Registrar.
+Pre-Approval Required (except dual degree students): Law students may take up to 6 credits of course work toward their JD degree requirements in other schools of the university.
+These courses must be pre-approved by the Office of the Registrar.

 Credits for non-law classes are included in the 12 non-classroom credits (18 for students enrolled in the law school’s dual degree programs within American University) allowed toward the JD degree.

-Formal Request: Before undertaking such work the student must demonstrate the appropriateness of the particular course and obtain the written permission from the Office of the Registrar.
+Formal Request: Before undertaking such work the student must demonstrate the appropriateness of the particular course and obtain the written permission from the Registrar.

 In determining whether a course is “appropriate,” consideration is given to the relationship the course bears to the study of law and to the student’s intended area of practice.